ttsiodras/straylight/README.md

 Documentation
 =============

-Documentation of the optimizations taken to achieve these speeds is inside doc/finalReport.pdf.
+Extensive documentation of the optimizations I performed to achieve these speeds exists inside doc/finalReport.pdf.

 Usage:
 ======